Max Ammer, a Dutchman among the Papuans.

 Update, December 2018.
 It took him several years, but Max managed to have his first helicopter built, on the island of Kri!
 A "pocket" helicopter of the model Bell-47, of which all the parts were transported and then assembled on site...
 In December 2018, I even had the chance to climb aboard and fly over Kri and its surroundings, during test flights!
 Maybe I'll tell it on the blog one of these days...

-With Max Ammer in a "pocket" Bell helicopter he managed to build on site, on Kri Island (Raja Ampat, West Papua, December 2018)
+Alongside Max Ammer in a "pocket" Bell chopper he managed to have built on site, on Kri Island.
+(Raja Ampat, West Papua, December 2018)

 At Max Ammer's side in a "pocket" Bell chopper he managed to have built on site, on Kri Island (Raja Ampat, West Papua, December 2018)